 Wrap around extension

-Many people are familiar with two styles of extension; rear and side extensions.
+Many people are familiar with two styles of extension: rear and side extensions.
 How about having a combination of the two?
-This combination is known as a wrap around extension, and it allows you to explore as much space without eating deep into your garden.
-Read on to find out everything you need to know about wraparound extension.
+This combination is known as a wrap around extension, and it allows you to explore as much space without using up your garden.
+Read on to find out everything you need to know about wraparound extensions.

 2. Planning Permission